 “Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.”

 New definition of Addiction-American Society of Addiction Medicine, 2011

 The number of fatal overdoses that the state police responded to are down from last year.

 - 2015 - 178 deaths

 - 2017- 147 deaths *

 Opioids include heroin, opioid-based prescription painkillers and other unspecified opioids.
-Data for 2014-2016 are preliminary and subject to updates, as a large number of death certificates have yet to be assigned a final cause of death code.
+Data for 2014-2016 are from DPH and are preliminary and subject to change, as a large number of death certificates have yet to be assigned a final cause of death code.

-* Data taken from the Plymouth County Drug Abuse Task Force Database.
+* Data taken from the State Police and the Plymouth County Drug Abuse Task Force Database.